DanielXMoore/Civet/README.md

 - Comprensions (a case could be made for keeping them)
 - Iteration expression results
 - Implicit declarations
-- Implicit returns (might add later)
+- Implicit returns (will probably add later)
 - Rest parameter in any assignment position (might add later)

 Things Changed from CoffeeScript